rasor/rasor.github.io/content/2017/2017-10-03A-UsingSsh.md

 Tags: #git, #ssh, #ionic

 HowTo connect to Ionic Pro, when `ionic link` fails?
-*[Ionic Pro](https://ionicframework.com/docs/pro/){:target="_blank"} is a new site taken over the features from Ionic Cloud - a hosted mobile build, test and deploy service*
+*[Ionic Pro](https://ionicframework.com/docs/pro/){:target="_blank"} is a new site taking over the features from Ionic Cloud - a hosted mobile build, test and deploy service*

 # Intro